Updated: October 6, 2021

 - Declaration of nullity or annulment of marriage as decreed by a court or by a church as long as he/she is entrusted with the custody of the children.

-Why is it important to define who are considered solo parents under the law?
-Because RA 8972 explicitly gives them a number of benefits!
+Why is it important to define who is considered solo parents under the law?
+Because RA 8972 explicitly gives them several benefits!